aoddy10/ai-resume-analyzer/README.md

 ## Live Demo

-⚙️ Coming Soon — deploying on Vercel + Railway with dual LLM mode support.
+This project is currently deployed privately for testing purposes.
+A public demo version is planned in the near future.

 ## License

 MIT License © 2025 Anirut Puangkingkaew

-For any questions or feedback, feel free to contact me at: vobi69p@gmail.com
+For any questions or feedback, feel free to contact me at: anirut.puangkingkaew@gmail.com